 Expert-level discussions on complex valuation scenarios, edge cases, and specialised analytical techniques.

 Businesses with current losses still have value if they possess valuable assets, intellectual property, customer relationships, or a clear path to profitability.
-Appraisers may: use a DCF model with detailed projections showing when the company becomes profitable; apply revenue-based multiples rather than earnings multiples; use the asset approach to establish a floor value; or value the company based on comparable transactions involving similar loss-making businesses.
+Certified Valuers may: use a DCF model with detailed projections showing when the company becomes profitable; apply revenue-based multiples rather than earnings multiples; use the asset approach to establish a floor value; or value the company based on comparable transactions involving similar loss-making businesses.
 For startups, the venture capital method or milestone-based approaches are more appropriate than traditional earnings-based methods.

 Personal goodwill is value attributable to a specific individual — their reputation, relationships, skills, and personal name recognition — as opposed to enterprise goodwill, which belongs to the business entity.
 It matters critically in two contexts: (1) Divorce — many jurisdictions treat personal goodwill as separate property (not subject to division), so the allocation can significantly affect the settlement; (2) Tax planning — in a business sale, allocating a portion of the purchase price to personal goodwill (via a non-compete or consulting agreement) can yield tax advantages because personal goodwill may not be subject to double taxation at the corporate level.

 Multi-entity structures require a "sum-of-the-parts" approach where each operating entity and holding company is valued individually.
-The appraiser values each subsidiary using the most appropriate method for its characteristics, adds the fair market value of any non-operating assets held at the parent level (real estate, investments, cash), and then considers the holding company structure's impact — including potential holding company discounts, inter-company transactions, tax leakage on embedded gains, and the complexity discount that investors apply to conglomerate structures.
+The certified valuer values each subsidiary using the most appropriate method for its characteristics, adds the fair market value of any non-operating assets held at the parent level (real estate, investments, cash), and then considers the holding company structure's impact — including potential holding company discounts, inter-company transactions, tax leakage on embedded gains, and the complexity discount that investors apply to conglomerate structures.
 Eliminating inter-company transactions and transfer pricing effects is critical.

 The OPM backsolve method is commonly used to allocate enterprise value among different classes of equity (common shares, preferred shares, options, warrants) in complex capital structures — particularly in venture-backed startups.
 It treats each equity class as a call option on the enterprise value with a different exercise price based on liquidation preferences and participation rights.
 The method uses a Black-Scholes or binomial option pricing framework to allocate total equity value among classes.
 It's considered the most theoretically rigorous approach for 409A valuations and is increasingly favoured by auditors.